 With the advent of cloud security and enterprise digital transformations, web application security takes on new importance.
 Your employees interact with web applications every day as part of their business processes and workflows; a vulnerability in one could compromise in your entire network.

-However, you cannot institute web application security without understanding the web application security vulnerabilities which threaten it.
+However, you cannot institute full cybersecurity without understanding the security vulnerabilities which threaten it.
 To help you prepare, we’ve compiled some statistics on the most common web application security vulnerabilities.

 Here’s what we found: